funwithtriangles/blender-to-threejs-export-guide/readme.md

 - Convert the above plugin to be compatible with Blender 2.8 (If you do this, please share on this repo via an issue or PR!!!)

 ## Important FBX export options
+As mentioned above, for complex models, the best option is to export to FBX and then convert to glTF using [FBX2glTF](https://github.com/facebookincubator/FBX2glTF).
+Below are the important options for exporting to FBX from Blender.

 ### Main
 - Version: FBX 7.4 binary
 - Exported features: "Empties", "Armature", "Mesh"